Gunlei-dot/Praktikum/RAW.md

 # **Abstract**:

 ### Background:
-As by far the most common cancer in <mark style="background: #FF5582A6;">men </mark>, Prostate Cancer (PC) is of great interest for medical research.
-Of the various established imaging methods PSMA-directed positron emission tomography (PET) has prove itself as a reliable method for diagnosing and detecting recurrent PC as well as metastasis.
+As by far the most common cancer in men, Prostate Cancer (PC) is of great interest for medical research.
+Of the various established imaging methods PSMA-directed positron emission tomography (PET) has proven itself as a reliable method for diagnosing and detecting recurrent PC as well as metastasis.
 A deep learning model previously trained on [18F]-prostate specific membrane antigen (PSMA)-1007 PET-Scans to detect local PC recurrence serves as a base line for comparison of performance.
 Training another model with classic machine learning methods, on the same dataset, the goal was to see how close in performance we could get with as simplistic of an approach as possible.
 ### Methods:
 Multiple models based on three different algorithms were trained on the metadata of a dataset including 1404 [18F]-PSMA-1007 PET/CT re staging scans from patients with histologically confirmed prostate cancer. [[results]]
 ### Conclusion: